Introduction

 nowdatetimethe current datetime

-versionstringthe current Apple Books version
+versionstringthe current version of Apple Books for macOS

 Filter